-Nigeria, Lagos and ceremonies in Yorubaland 2026.
-March and May / 6 days
+Southern Nigeria, Lagos and Yoruba culture / 6 days March 2026

 Trip to Nigeria with a focus on Yoruba culture and Lagos